EENI Global Business School

 The European digital single market will expand the EU and member countries digital economy (€ 415 billion when implemented): Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, France, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-1. 15% of Europeans buy online products from other countries of the EU
+1. 15% of Europeans buy online products from other countries of the European Union

 2. 7% of SMEs export products online to the other European Countries